A basic, but very functional toothbrush.

 - Easy-start Mode – A mode that automatically increases the power of the brushing over the first 14 uses to help you and your gums adapt to the different feeling of a Sonicare electric toothbrush cleaning your teeth.

 - Packaging – Very environmentally friendly the vast majority can be recycled and not put into landfill.

-- Expensive - This brush is a little bit more expensive than one would like or think of for a brush with only only cleaning mode.
-What makes it worth the higher price is the Philips brand and the battery life.
+- Expensive – This brush is a little bit more expensive than one would like or think of for a brush with only one cleaning mode.
+What makes it worth the higher price is the Philips brand and battery life.

 - Clinical Design – The design is very clean and cosmetic looking, primarily white in colour the only real colour is the light green colour power button and the green bristles of the brush head.

 - No travel case – No travel case is provided in the box with the EasyClean HX6511.